splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 ## 2. Installing the OpenTelemetry Collector Contrib distribution

 Install the `.deb` package using `dpkg`.
-Not we are installing as root.
-Take a look at the Output tab in the box below to see what the exmple output of a successful install will look like:
+Note we are installing as root.
+Take a look at the Output tab in the box below to see what the example output of a successful install will look like:

 {{< tabs >}}
 {{% tab title="Install" %}}